Currently in development, launching early 2021.

 Our mission is to enable the rapid sharing of trusted and open public health data to advance the response to infectious disease outbreaks.
 Our initial focus area is providing a centralized resource of line-list COVID-19 case data from around the world.

 The data currently available on Global.health are detailed COVID-19 line-list case data from over 100 sources organized into a standardized schema including up to 40 fields of metadata where available.
-As of publication, our database includes over 5 million cases from over 100 countries.
-You can explore the Global.health database using our Data or Map web applications, or by downloading the full dataset as a .CSV file.
+As of publication, our database includes over 100 million cases from over 100 countries.
+You can explore the Global.health database using our Data or Map web applications.

 All data on the Global.health platform goes through a rigorous curation, ingestion, and verification process managed by a team of researchers, graduate students, and volunteers at universities across the world.
 We’re always looking for new team members to join us, and encourage you to get involved if you’re interested in contributing to the future of open public health data!

 Most data available on the Global.health platform are detailed, anonymized, line-list data.
 The data are standardized using a computational pipeline where geo-codes are added to each entry in the database.
 This differs from other public health data repositories and websites which are often presented in aggregate form.
-Global.health also provides open source code so the platform can be replicated and adapted as the pandemic progresses and new challenges and data types become available (e.g., genomic data).
+Global.health also provides open source code so the platform can be replicated and adapted as the pandemic progresses and new challenges and data types become available.

 “Line-list” data capture granular case details such as when individuals became symptomatic, how long it takes for a test result to be returned, or whether a person had recent travel history.
 These data are critically important to identify the natural history of a disease, assess the turnaround time for testing, and understand how imported cases trigger new outbreaks.
 Line-list data also include demographic information which help understand which age groups may be most at risk of becoming infected or infecting others.